GSA/fpki-guides/pages/fpki_piv-i_faq.md

 ### What Are The Values Of The Agency Code Of The FASC-N?

 The Agency Code for Federal issuers is assigned to each Department or Agency by [NIST SP 800-87](http://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-87r1.pdf).
-The
-Agency Code for Non Federal Issuers (NFI) is 9999.

-(See [What Can I Determine From FASC-N Values and Their Impact on My PACS](#what-can-i-determine-from-fasc-n-values-and-how-do-they-impact-my-pacs-1) for contents of the FASC-N in NFI cards.)

 [[Return to Table of Contents]](#table-of-contents)